smblott-github/chromix/README.md

 ### Wrapper

 The helper script `extra/chromix` may prove helpful.
-To use it, set the environment variable `CHROMIX` appropritely and install the helper script in some suitable directory on your `PATH`.
+To use it, set the environment variable `CHROMIX` appropriately and install the helper script in some suitable directory on your `PATH`.

 Closing Comments